 Yes, I know another pesto!
 But when ramps are in season, I just have too!
 In fact, I have been waiting quite a long time for these ramps to arrive.
 Even with some of the unseasonably warm weather here, I was a little off on timing for a lot of my spring vegetables.

 Have you tried Banza pasta yes?
 It is made from chickpeas!
-What I like about this pasta is that it has 2x the protein ( 25g) and 4x the fiber than regular pasta.
+What I like about this pasta is that it has 2x the protein (25g) and 4x the fiber than regular pasta.
 I infrequently eat pasta because it never keeps me full, but with Banza it is full of fiber and protein which is what keeps you full.
 Just remember that this pasta is actually more caloric than regular pasta due to the chickpeas, so make sure you eat a smaller serving.

 And to take this ditch up one notch, I added burrata.
 Enough said.

-Burrata & Ramp Pesto Penne
+Burrata & Ramp Pesto Pasta

-Spring ramps make an irresistible pesto paired with chickpea pasta and burrata cheese
+Spring ramps make an irresistible pesto paired with chickpea pasta and burrata cheese.

 - 4 oz Banza chickpea pasta

 - 2 tbsp pine nuts